devops-myway/certified-kubernetes-administrator-Practice/Domain 4 - Services and Networking/Service Discovery DNS-Pod Svc.md

 pod-ip-address.service-name.my-namespace.svc.cluster-domain.example

 ##### Configure DNS resolution
-A Service named kube-dns is deployed in acluster to provide DNS resolution services for the cluster.
+A Service named kube-dns is deployed in a cluster to provide DNS resolution services for the cluster.
 Two backend pods named coredns are deployed for the kube-dns Service.
 You can run the following command to query information about the coredns pods:
 ``````sh
 kubectl get svc kube-dns -n kube-system